Arronk/My-Coding-Journey/LogR3.md

 Missed a couple of days whilst interstate on a conference but got back into it tonight, finishing the final pset for 6.00.2x.
 I only have the final exam left to complete now this weekend and then hopefully I can get cs50 finished before the end of the year whilst
 I am on leave.

+## Day 43: 18/12/2018

+### Progress: Finished 6.00.2x final exam....poorly

+Going into the exam with very little revision and a drop in my coding I performed quite poorly.
+It appears I'm still struggling quite a bit on a lot of the statistics concepts and fundamentals which is a little bit disheartening.
+I guess i'll just have to keep practicing over time in future courses.